Py-Kat/InstanceLogger/README.md

 # VRChat Instance Tracker!
 This is for the **VRChat
-players** who constantly find themselves rejoining the same instances they've already visited!
+players** who constantly find themselves re-joining the same instances they've already visited!

 ## General Description: